RosettaCommons/tensorflow_graphs/README.md

 ### trRosetta

 A machine learning model that takes an input multiple sequence alignment and produces an output estimate of pairwise residue distances and angles, useful for protein structure prediction.

+### predict_PTMs
+Several machine learning models that take structural and sequence information as input features and predict various post-translational modifications, meant to be used with Rosettas `PTMPredictionMetric`.